Johnharvy/upLoadFiles/README.md

-achive to upload multi files with NodeJs.
+achive to drag and  upload multi files with NodeJs.